Chart Color Schemes

 Infrastructure

-Narre Warren North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Narre Warren North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 15 projects likely impacting the area.
-Key projects include Oak Ridge Residential Estate, South East Melbourne Recycled Water Supply Infrastructure Upgrades, Hallam North and Heatherton Road Upgrade, and Ellington Estate.
-The following list details those most relevant.
+Infrastructure changes significantly influence local performance.
+AreaSearch identified 15 projects potentially impacting the area.
+Major projects include Oak Ridge Residential Estate, South East Melbourne Recycled Water Supply Infrastructure Upgrades, Hallam North and Heatherton Road Upgrade, and Ellington Estate.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.